ThornDuke/sams-encryptor/README.md

 ## How to use

+At any time, you can press `⌘ + ⇧ + P` on Mac or `Control + ⇧ + P` on Windows /
+Linux and start typing `Password`.

+You can choose from the following commands:

+- `Encrypt file`
+- `Decrypt file`

+Choose one of the two commands.
+You will be asked to enter a key and then asked to confirm it.

+Once the key is entered the file will be encrypted or decrypted depending on the command chosen.

+<div style="background-color: yellow; color: red; text-align: center; font-weight: bold; font-size:1.75em; margin-bottom: 1em">WARNING</div>

+1. **If you forget the key it will no longer be possible to decrypt the file.**
+2. **If you modify an encrypted file it will no longer be possible to decrypt it and the original content will be lost.**

+These risks are inherent to modern encryption systems: they are powerful but dangerous.

 [Back to [table of content](#table-of-content)]

 ## Managing settings

+There are no configuration parameters.
+This extension was built with the intention of hiding the complexities inherent in modern encryption systems.

+I don't rule out the possibility of modifying some parameters in the future, but for the moment I prefer to focus on the robustness and reliability of the extension.

 [Back to [table of content](#table-of-content)]

 ## Known Issues

+There are no known issues.

 [Back to [table of content](#table-of-content)]

 ## Release Notes

+To know the release notes refer to the `CHANGELOG` file.

 [Back to [table of content](#table-of-content)]